geoffreyweal/ORCA_Mechanism_Procedure/README.md

     Recalc_Hess 1  # Recalculate the Hessian for every step
 END
 ```

+The reason for these settings is because we want to refine the transition state without converging towards a different saddlepoint unexpectly.
+This can happen if the Hessian is slightly off, which can happen when using the Hessian approximation methods commonly used in computational chemistry applications.
+* The hessian is sort of the second derivative of the potential energy surface (PES), equivalent to the curvature of the PES.
+It is used to make a desision about how to modify your chemical system so you gets closer to a converged system.
+It needs to be obtained for each geoemtric step you perform
+* Calculating the full hessian is very computationally expensive, so commonly approximations are made so that the full hessian does not need to calculated after each geoemtric step.
+* In this case, I have chosen to calculate the full hessian after each step because I assume I am near the transition state after the SCAN/NEB, and want to make sure it doesnt deviate from converging.
+This is probably overdoing it however.
+* From the [tutorial here](https://sites.google.com/site/orcainputlibrary/geometry-optimizations/tutorial-saddlepoint-ts-optimization-via-relaxed-scan#h.pnxa1btinh0w)) they recalculate the full hessian after 5 geometric step.

+Approximations to the Hessian are general helpful for normal optimisations, and for this reason recommended and set by default.

+See https://sites.google.com/site/orcainputlibrary/geometry-optimizations/tutorial-saddlepoint-ts-optimization-via-relaxed-scan#h.pnxa1btinh0w for a reference for these settings

 The full ``orca.inp`` file for this example is given below (found in ``Examples/Step3_Opt_TS/orca.inp``):